Episode 2 of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest 1/4th of Gabriella!

 CAITLIN: It definitely seems to be a sort of divine thing.
-The country’s in such a mess that it’s time for King Hiryuu to—I don’t know if it’s reincarnation, but for someone with his spirit to come along and become a leader and gather the four dragons and fix the country, buh bah bah [fanfare].
+The country’s in such a mess that it’s time for King Hiryuu to—I don’t know if it’s reincarnation, but for someone with his spirit to come along and become a leader and gather the four dragons and fix the country, [imitates trumpet fanfare] buh bah bah!

 CAITLIN: So, I have a theory… And it’s not spoilers because it’s nothing confirmed and it’s… I just thought of it now.
 And it’s based on information that’s all been revealed so far.

 So, I have a theory that the kingdom was already not doing super great.
-The reason that King Il inherited the throne might have been Yona was already born ’cause I don’t think Il was king for very long, but Yona was already born and they saw the red hair and they’re like, “This is the inheritor of… like she is the inheritor of the spirit of King Hiryuu.”
+The reason that King Il inherited the throne might have been Yona was already born—’cause I don’t think Il was king for very long—but Yona was already born and they saw the red hair and they’re like, “This is the inheritor of… she is the inheritor of the spirit of King Hiryuu.”

-PETER: How isolated on these tribes, though?
-There’s like a dude, walking around in a giant dragon claw.
+PETER: How isolated are these tribes, though?
+There’s like a dude walking around with a giant dragon claw.

-PETER: Yeah, I mean we already kind of seems… I don’t know, I’m not up to stuff on my Korean mythology or anything, but they definitely got some notes of Arthurian legend in here, so it’s definitely drawing on existing myths, it’s just the characters that put that the characters the author put in the center of it are very memorable.
+PETER: Yeah, I mean we already—kind of seems… I don’t know, I’m not up to stuff on my Korean mythology or anything, but they definitely got some notes of Arthurian legend in here, so it’s definitely drawing on existing myths, it’s just the characters the author put in the center of it are very memorable.
 It’s fine to retell stories like that, so long as you make the characters interesting or put another twist on it, or something.
 So that’s what separates Yona, I guess.
 I wonder if there’s a similar Korean myth.

 CAITLIN: Stories like that tend to recur in a lot of different places.

 PETER: I have a question though, you can… Anybody can pop in and answer this if they want.
-So Su-no [sic], Yona’s dad doesn’t want her to be able to fight or marry the man that she wants, so he kills her dad, who’s stopping her from living freely.
+So Su-no—Yona’s dad doesn’t want her to be able to fight or marry the man that she wants, so he kills her dad, who’s stopping her from living freely.

 CAITLIN: You mean Su-Won.